Shubh854/poetry/README.md

 # poetry
-now we are work on poetry
+now we are work on poetry.